 Suppose now that $X$ is not a product.
-We will observe that for all the remaining four families of varieties of our classification, one has $\beta(\widetilde{D})<0$ so that we conclude by Theorem \ref{thm_beta} that they are not K-semistable, hence they are not K-polystable.
-Being $a>0$, in view of Proposition \ref{prop:beta} we are left to show that $\lambda:=\frac{2}{5}b+8c+6d-4e+4f<0$.
+We show that for all the remaining four families of varieties of our classification we have $\beta(\widetilde{D})<0$, so that we conclude by Theorem \ref{thm_beta} that they are not K-semistable, hence not K-polystable.
+Being $a>0$, in view of Proposition \ref{prop:beta} we are left to prove that $\lambda:=\frac{2}{5}b+8c+6d-4e+4f<0$.